Audrey Hunt, author of "Anyone Can Sing," teaches us how to connect with our singing voice using the Ragdoll position.

-If you can speak - you can sing.
-The very same tools used in speech are used to sing.
-The difference between the two is sustained speech as used in singing.
-When you learn how to calibrate the balance between talking and singing you're on your way to a pleasant voice.
+If you can speak, you can sing.
+The same tools used in speech are used in singing.
+The difference between the two is sustained speech.
+When you learn how to calibrate the balance between talking and singing, you're on your way to a pleasant-sounding voice.

 You may be surprised to learn that one of the best and fastest ways to improve your singing is through the speaking voice.
 Singing is sustained speech controlled by air.
 It's through breath pressure that the balance between speaking and singing is attained.
-It's crucial that you learn diaphragmatic breathing (belly breathing) before you embark on this exciting journey to discover the voice within and become a better singer.
+Learn diaphragmatic breathing (belly breathing) before you embark on this exciting journey.
+You're about to discover the voice within and become a better singer.

-Before we proceed to the following exercise, remember to have plenty of room-temperature water available for keeping your throat hydrated.
+Before proceeding to the following exercise, remember to have plenty of room-temperature water available to keep your throat hydrated.
 When experimenting with vocal sound, always speak and sing in an easy, comfortable pitch.
 Refrain from singing too high or too low.

-The next exercise will help you find just the right comfort zone and balance between speaking and singing.
-This will seem so easy, you'll wonder why you've never done this before.
+The following exercise will help you find the correct comfort zone and balance between speaking and singing.

 Pretend that someone has just asked you a question.
-The next sound you make is most likely to be a pitch near your middle voice as found on the huh sound.
+The next sound you make is likely to be a pitch near your middle voice, as found on the huh sound.

 - Say this several times.

-- If it was lower, try again and say your name on exactly the same pitch as the "huh."
+- If it was lower, try again and say your name on precisely the same pitch as the "huh."

 - If it was higher, match the pitch on "Uh."

-I recommend exploring this exercise on different pitches as this is what singing is about.
-If you stay on just one pitch, this is known as a monotone, which is boring and lifeless.
+Try this exercise using different pitches.
+If you stay on just one pitch, this is a monotone, which is dull and lifeless.

-Tip: Concentrate on pitches that really vibrate or buzz as you speak.
-This is key for a rich singing voice.
-The best area to feel these vibrations is called the mask which includes the nose, and just beneath the eye-sockets.
+Tip: Concentrate on vibrations or a buzzing feeling as you speak, which is critical for a rich singing voice.
+The best area to feel these vibrations is called "the mask" and includes the nose and area just beneath the eye-sockets.